So maybe I’ve mentioned once or twice how I love saving money.

 And basically you saved no money at all AND now have a polka-dotted sweater for your dog (and possibly you don’t even own a dog).

-I’ve been using Ebates (it’s now called Rakuten but . . . the chances of me ever remembering that are zero) for more than a decade now and I just LOVE LOVE LOVE it.
+I’ve been using Rakuten (it used to be called Ebates) for more than a decade now and I just LOVE LOVE LOVE it.

 2) Sign up for an account.

-3) Find the store you plan to shop at in the search bar (there are THOUSANDS of stores, including Amazon).
+3) Find the store you plan to shop at in the search bar (there are THOUSANDS of stores, including Old Navy and Target and Gap and Kiwi Co and FabFitFun).

-4) Click through to the store from Ebates – it will look just like the normal website (mainly because it is).
+4) Click through to the store from Rakuten it will look just like the normal website (mainly because it is).

 Seriously.
 Money for the purchases you were already planning on making.